haroldparis/mailchimp-single-sub/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Provides a shortcode and a widget to add a single optin Mailchimp form.
+Provides a WordPress shortcode and a widget to add a single optin Mailchimp form.

 == Description ==

-Provides a shortcode and a widget to add a single optin Mailchimp form.
+Provides a WordPress shortcode and a widget to add a single optin Mailchimp form.

 == Frequently Asked Questions ==